 The Basics of ABA, Autism Therapy

-ABA uses an evidence-based approach to measure behavior, teach socially significant skills and evaluate children’s progress in using these skills.
+Our Board Certified Behavior Analysts (BCBAs®) use ABA as an evidence-based approach to measure behavior, teach socially significant skills and evaluate children’s progress in using these skills.
 Researchers have analyzed how people learn to develop ABA as a way to increase positive behaviors and decrease the incidence of challenging behaviors, resulting in meaningful and lasting improvement in children with autism.

 ABA is different for each child because it is tailored to the individual client’s needs.
 In many cases, it starts with teaching basic skills, such as listening and imitating, which build the foundation for children to learn complex skills, such as social interactions and self-care routines.